carpentries-lab/python-aos-lesson/episodes/05-git.md

 ~~~
 {: .output}

-We can put things back the way they were
+We can put things back the way they were at the time of our last commit
 by using `git checkout`:

 ~~~